 Spain ~ Girona Pyrenees

-Adventurous 6 and 7 night rides, from place to place, staying in rural lodging and village hotels, available April to October.
+Adventurous 6 and 7 night 'place to place' rides, staying in rural lodging and village hotels, available April to October.
+Suitable for fit intermediate riders and above

 Riding: 6 to 9 hours a day